 8. Not going to the cheapest store

 Most of us shop at the same store weekly because of convenience.
 You know where everything is and it’s close to home or work.
 There isn’t anything wrong with that, but if you need to slash your food bill, you may need to get out of your comfort zone.
-For example, WinCo is an employee-owned chain that offers big savings.
-You have to bag your own groceries there and the checkout lines are usually long but the savings make it worth it.
+For example, Grocery Outlet is a chain that offers big savings, depending on your list.
 Even if you just go to a cheaper store once a month to stock up on basics, you will save.
 Look around at different stores to find a less expensive option.

 9. Buying individually packaged snacks